Call us on 01688 400682

 Bunessan | South West Mull

 Bunessan is situated on the Ross of Mull at the head of Loch na Lathaich.
 The village centre is a crescent of buildings set around the head of the bay.
-The buildings look north across the loch and past Eileen Ban towards the open sea.
+The buildings look north across the loch and past Eilean Ban towards the open sea.

 The area around Bunessan has a strong crofting history and there are still outlying settlements which are served by the village amenities.
 There are excellent beaches just a short distance to the south of the village, and good walks including fossil beds at nearby Ardtun.